Kerberoasting - Cooking with Fire

 As SYSTEM on a domain-joined Windows host.

-From a non-domain joined Windows host using runas /netonly.
+From a non-domain joined Windows host using /netonly.

 Several tools can be utilized to perform the attack: